Scorecard Research Beacon

 WATCH: Viral video of brother's last days in hospice bring smiles to family after his death

-A woman explained the story behind the viral video of her brother going on a walk and having fun with the nurses during his final days in hospice before his death.
+A woman explained the story behind the viral video of her brother going on a walk and having fun with his nurses during his final days in hospice before his death.

-In an Instagram video shared by Marcella Brown of Austin, Texas, recently, her late brother Omar Mamoe can be seen sitting in a wheelchair as he was about to exit his room accompanied by the nurses who entertained him by rapping to a song, "It Was a Good Day," by Ice Cube.
+Marcella Brown of Austin, Texas, shared a video on Instagram in August of her late brother Omar Mamoe in which he can be seen sitting in a wheelchair as he was about to exit his room accompanied by the nurses who entertained him by rapping to a song, "It Was a Good Day," by Ice Cube.

 The clip, which has garnered over 5 million views, was taken eight days before Mamoe died, showing how he kept his spirits high and brought smiles to those around him.